 - Lack of common sense or understanding context

 - Poor self-esteem and low mood

 - Struggling with body language and tone of voice

 Bridging the Gap Between Teen Neurodevelopmental Disorders Treatment and Recovery

 Teen neurodevelopmental disorders treatment differ from disorder to disorder, and from person to person.
 Some cases require medication as well as therapy.
 At Visions Treatment Centers, we develop teen neurodevelopmental disorders treatment plans that address various important aspects, including:

 Certain cases of ASD and severe forms of ADHD can be treated in part with medication.
 This is especially true in cases with co-occurring physical symptoms, as with some cases of ASD.
 Certain classes of medication are used for treating ADHD and ASD symptoms, including stimulants, antipsychotics, and anticonvulsants.
 It is important to note these drugs target specific symptoms rather than the disorder itself.

 One-on-one as well as group therapy can go a long way towards helping teens with neurodevelopmental disorders.
 For ASD, a type of therapy called applied behavior analysis is often effective.
 This type of therapy helps children and teens with ASD work on reducing problematic behavior and reinforcing appropriate behaviors.

 We help teens with NLD via body language training, physical therapy, and other treatments.
 Teens with handwriting and coordination issues can learn to build fine motor skills and learn to type via occupational therapy, and we address social behavior issues via individual and group behavioral training.

-Continuing Care and Support
+Aftercare and Support